-I teach classes at several venues, from home and via Zoom.
+I teach General & Intermediate classes at several venues in South Manchester, from home and via Zoom.

-- Are you new to Yoga and looking for a extra guidance in the foundations of yoga?
+- you are new to Yoga and looking for extra guidance in the foundations of yoga

-- Are you a more experienced student who wants a more personal Yoga session?
+- you are a more experienced student who wants a more personal Yoga class

-- Do you have specific needs or injuries that you would like to work around?
+- you have specific needs or injuries that you would like help with

-Typically classes are 1 hour 15 minutes long in my fully equipped home studio in Didsbury.
+1 hour 15 minutes long in my fully equipped home studio in Didsbury £45 per session (divided by the number in your group).

 Tel: 07505 969426